 So how did we do it?
 How did we go from Hostel Noobs to Hostel Heroes?
 Here are my top 10 tips for getting by in Family Hostels.

 The An Óige Hostel network was set up in 1931 to take care of young people, so safety has always been a priority.
 Most hostels have separate family rooms these days so you can keep the family together.
-If, like us, you stay in a hostel with no family rooms, each child must be accompanied in a dorm with a parent.
-An Óige dorms are not designed for mixed genders.
-Our kids love this as they get to experience that sense of adventure from sharing with others while also spending some solo time with one parent.
+Our kids love this as they get to experience that sense of adventure from sharing with others while also spending some time with parents.

 Hostels do have lots of people mixing and mingling.
 That is what makes hostelling so cool.
 However, it is not up to hostel staff to look after children.
 We always made sure that we go with the kids when using bathrooms and showers just like we do in any communal space such as the local swimming pool or water park.
 Hostelling was originally about teaching young people how to be independent so there is a bit of learning before a young person can navigate through a hostel without getting locked out of their room or leaving their phone behind.
 Trust me on this.